 You can purchase the Horizons Marijuana Life Sciences Index ETF yourself directly through a discount brokerage like Questrade, but you may be hard pressed to find a robo advisor that invests in this ETF.
 Instead, your robo advisor likely invests in cannabis in a round about way by holding an ETF with some exposure to cannabis stocks.
 This is actually a good thing, since we rely on our robo advisors to manage a diversified portfolio on our behalf.
 A large exposure to cannabis stocks is not diverse.

 WealthSimple, for example, has this to say on the subject: “Some of our underlying ETFs may have periodic exposure to cannabis and marijuana stocks, however none of our ETFs are specific to the cannabis sector.
 By investing in a diversified portfolio, you will be exposed to various different sectors and geographies, which can include marijuana.”

-Currently, cannabis stocks are included in the iShares Core S&P/TSX Capped Composite Index ETF (TSE: XIC), which is an ETF that is commonly held by Canadian robo advisors including WealthSimple and Nest Wealth.
+Currently, cannabis stocks are included in the iShares Core S&P/TSX Capped Composite Index ETF (TSE: XIC), which is an ETF that is commonly held by Canadian robo advisors including WealthSimple, Nest Wealth, and Modern Advisor.